sunaku/md2man/man/man5/md2man.5.markdown

 ## NAME

-md2man - UNIX manual page flavoring for the markdown(7) file format
+md2man - UNIX manual page flavoring for [Markdown]

 ## DESCRIPTION

-[md2man] makes the markdown(7) file format friendly for writing UNIX manual pages by extending its syntax, semantics, and assumed processing extensions.
+[md2man] makes the [Markdown] format more friendly for writing UNIX manual pages by extending its syntax, semantics, and assumed processing extensions.

 ### Syntax

-md2man extends markdown(7) syntax by recognizing three kinds of paragraphs, analogous to the underlying `.PP`, `.TP`, and `.IP` directives in roff(7).
+md2man extends [Markdown] syntax by recognizing three kinds of paragraphs, analogous to the underlying `.PP`, `.TP`, and `.IP` directives in roff(7).

 #### Normal paragraphs